-There is approximately a 12-24+ month wait to have surgery.
-During this time all patients should have some form of prehab education and should be monitored during this time.
+During this time all patients should have some form of prehab education and should be monitored.
 It is common to have weakness and muscle imbalance as a result of having shoulder instability for many years.
 The best non-operative treatment is to improve and strengthen any muscle imbalances/weakness.
 Common weaknesses will be in the muscles that stabilize the shoulder blade that allow for proper shoulder and shoulder blade movement.
-Your shoulder should be assessed by a Physiotherapist to address any imbalances around the shoulder joint and be provided with a home exercise program with appropriate follow up and progressions.
+Your shoulder should be assessed by a physiotherapist to address any imbalances around the shoulder joint and be provided with a home exercise program with appropriate follow up and progressions.